 A noisy majority: Anti-Trump protesters to line inaugural parade route

-In this Jan.
-13, 2017 file photo, President-elect Donald Trump speaks with reporters in the lobby of Trump Tower in New York.
-Trump will get an earful from America's noisy majority as he moves into his new home Friday.
+Donald Trump will get an earful from America's noisy majority as he moves into his new home Friday.
+He'll be jeered on the parade route as he enters the White House with the lowest approval rating of any new president of the modern era.

 Comments